space-santa/lalamachine/README.md

 * Test.
 Either by using the app or by adding to the qt unit test in ./test/lalatest
 * Create packages for other distributions.
 * Add to the wiki.
 * Write code and send me a pull request.
 There is also a list of issues that wants to be resolved.
+Please read the [coding guide](https://bitbucket.org/r-mean/lalamachine/wiki/Coding%20Guide)
 * Let me know how you like the app and what functionality is missing.